jacktherizzler/TrackSense/README.md

 4. Create a pull request.

 ## Acknowledgments
-- FastF1 API for telemetry data.
+- FastF1 API for telemetry data